+Prior to Saint Mary-of-the-Woods College, she served as an instructor of mathematics at Indiana State University for seventeen years.
 Since 2002, King held many leadership positions at the College including an associate professor of mathematics, chair of the sciences and mathematics department, assistant dean and vice president for academic affairs.
 She was a recipient of the college’s highest teaching honor, the Sister Mary Joseph Pomeroy Award for Faculty Excellence for teaching and another for service.

 King speaks on the topics of leadership, strategic visioning and transformation and empowering women through education.
 She has also delivered numerous presentations encouraging women to persist in the study of mathematics.
 She loves to travel, bake and spend time with her grandchildren and is currently learning to speak French and crochet.